Ta-Pc/Academic-OS/README.md

 **Academic OS** replaces complex grade spreadsheets with a professional analytics engine that tells you **what your workload is**, **how you’re performing**, and **whether you’re on track to reach your goals**.

-This final **v7.1.2** release represents the definitive stable version of the tool, featuring high-speed performance, batch processing tools, and flawless academic status parsing.
+This final **v7.2.1** release represents the pinnacle of the tool's evolution, featuring a complete batch-processing suite for rapid workload management and deep performance optimizations.

 ---